![]() |

 To visit

-The French verb visiter is a cognate, so it’s easy to think it’s a perfect equivalent for "to visit."
+The French verb visiter is a cognate, so it’s common to assume that it’s a perfect equivalent for "to visit."
 Unfortunately, it’s not.

 Visiter means to visit a place, such as a city or monument.